-Figure 5: This figure presents data from the Choice of Incentive Experiment.
+Figure 6: This figure presents data from the Choice of Incentive Experiment.
 Panel (a) shows the share of people choosing to be incentivized based on their transmission of level information versus reliability information.
-Panel (b) shows the distribution respondents' beliefs about the difficulty of transmitting level and reliability, before they complete the transmission task.
+Panel (b) shows the distribution of respondents' beliefs about the difficulty of transmitting level and reliability, before they complete the transmission task.
 Panel (c) shows respondents' beliefs about the difficulty of transmission, after completing the transmission task.
+N = 97 transmitters.